Wun-Chang Shih

 Wun-Chang Shih (施文倡 (Shī Wénchàng)) (born October 3, 1986) is a Taiwanese figure skater who competes internationally for Taiwan in men's singles.
 He is a two-time Taiwanese national medalist and competed four times at the Four Continents Championships.

 Personal life

 Shih was born on October 3, 1986, in Taipei, Taiwan.
 He is currently a student and trains with coach Nobuo Sato.
 His hobbies include basketball and badminton.

 Skating career

 Shih made his international debut at the 2009 Four Continents Figure Skating Championships, in Vancouver, Canada.
-He was a member of the Chinese Taipei team at the 2009 Winter Universiade in Harbin, China and the 2011 Asian Winter Games in Nur-Sultan, Kazakhstan.
+He was a member of the Chinese Taipei team at the 2009 Winter Universiade in Harbin, China and the 2011 Asian Winter Games in Astana, Kazakhstan.